zwave-js/zwave-js-ui/README.md

 At the moment auto discovery just creates components like `sensor`, `cover` `binary_sensor` and `switch`.
 For more complex components like `climate` and `fan` you need to provide a configuration.
 Components configurations are stored in `hass/devices.js` file.
 Here are contained all components that Zwave2MQTT needs to create for each Zwave device type.
 The key is the Zwave device unique id (`<manufacturerid>-<productid>-<producttype>`) the value is an array with all HASS components to create for that Zwave Device.

 **UPDATE**: Starting from version 2.0.7 you can specify your custom devices configuration inside `store/customDevices(.js|.json)` file.
-This allows users that use Docker to create their custom hass devices configuration without the need to build a new container
+This allows users that use Docker to create their custom hass devices configuration without the need to build a new container.
+If using `.json` format Zwave2Mqtt will watch for file changes and automatically load new components on runtime without need to restart the application.

+ > ONCE YOU SUCCESSFULLY INTEGRATE NEW COMPONENTS PLEASE SEND A PR!

 #### Identify the DeviceID